Content from Operating System Python

 Collaborate on Python Projects with uv

 Collaborating on a Python project can be a daunting task because everyone needs to use the same version of Python and have the same dependencies (and versions of dependencies) installed in their virtual environment.
-However, uv makes collaboration very simple because it handles all of the installation steps for you.
+For projects that contain a pyproject.toml file, uv makes collaboration very simple because it handles all of the installation steps for you.
 The basic steps for collaborating on a Python project with uv are:

 1. Download and install uv